Martha Washington was sixty-eight years old and a widow for the second time.

-Visitors flocked to Mount Vernon.
-Martha handled the onslaught as best she could.
-Fatigued and grieving, she often delegated routine household tasks and secretarial duties to trusted aides, servants, and family members.
+Visitors flocked to Mount Vernon and Mrs. Washington handled the onslaught as best she could.
+Fatigued and grieving, she often delegated routine household tasks and secretarial duties to trusted aides, enslaved individuals, and family members.

-Martha took solace in her family.
+Mrs. Washington took solace in her family.
 Her grandchildren, Wash Custis and Nelly Custis Lewis, and Nelly’s husband, along with their two young daughters, still lived at Mount Vernon.
 Tobias Lear, her niece’s widower and her husband’s former secretary, resided there as well.
 Her other grandchildren, Elizabeth Parke Custis Law and Martha Parke Custis Peter visited, often bringing their children.
 These interactions enlivened her days.

-Freeing Washington’s Slaves
+Freeing Washington’s Enslaved People